Hprairie/Hprairie/README.md

 Undergrad at UT Austin studying ECE.
 Focused on Microarchitecture, information theory, and machine learning.
-Dabbling in foundation models, retrieval, and state space models.
+Dabbling in foundation models, retrieval, and state space models right now.

 <!--
 **Hprairie/Hprairie** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.